dinoy-raj/ProductivityApp/README.md

 # Do It

-A Todo-cum-Project Management Application to improve productivity
+A Todo-cum-Project Management Application to improve productivity.

 ### How to install
 Download your compatible APK (Out of the three android binaries, arm64-v8a would be compatible for most devices) and install it in your device.